OCCUPATIONAL THERAPY TREATMENTS

 Ashley Grossenbacher graduated with her Master’s degree in Occupational Therapy from College of Saint Mary in 2012.
 She has been working with the pediatric population for 4 years in the outpatient setting.
 Ashley has experience working with clients ages 0-21 with a variety of diagnoses including autism spectrum disorder, Down syndrome, developmental delay, sensory processing disorder, physical disability, ADHD, and Cerebral palsy.
 She has also worked with adults in acute care settings.
 Ashley is certified and trained in Interactive Metronome, Myofascial Release, Reflex Integration, Astronaut Training, and Advanced Therapeutic Listening.
 She has received additional training in Handwriting Without Tears, feeding, and sensory processing and integration.
 She has experience collaborating with peers, parents, and teachers in the home and school settings to best carry over therapeutic strategies and goals.
 Ashley believes therapy should be engaging, individualized, and challenging for each child to achieve their highest potential.

 Samantha Hagge graduated with her Bachelor’s degree in Psychology from Rockhurst University in Kansas City, Missouri in 2009.
 She completed her Master’s degree in Occupational Therapy from Rockhurst University in 2010.
-She has been working with the pediatric population for 5 years in various settings including schools, in-home, and community.
+She has been working with the pediatric population for 7 years in various settings including schools, in-home, out patient, and community.
 Samantha has experience working with clients ages 0-21 with a variety of diagnoses including autism spectrum disorder, Down syndrome, developmental delay, sensory processing disorder, physical disability, ADHD, and cerebral palsy.
 She has also worked with adults in acute care settings.
 Samantha has worked in various programs in the Kansas City area specializing in serving children with behavioral disorders.
-She has also received additional training in handwriting, sensory processing, and feeding.
-Samantha is passionate about serving children with sensory processing disorders and is excited to receive additional training in this area.
+She has also received additional training in handwriting, Therapeutic Listening, Interactive Metronome, sensory processing, and Sequential Oral Sensory Feeding Approach (SOS).
+Samantha is passionate about serving children with sensory processing disorders and plans to continue to pursue advanced training in these areas.

 Lead Occupational Therapist